 - tracking progress of clients on treatment plans

 - undertaking general administrative and business management tasks

 - keeping up to date with developments in the profession

 - marketing and promoting the business

 - undertaking financial administration

-A degree in a relevant subject (for example chemistry, biology, medicine, nursing, nutrition, dietetics, health studies, food science and technology) can be beneficial.
-It is also advantageous to possess a strong science background (A levels in chemistry, biology, physiology, anatomy or food science are often required).
+A degree in a relevant subject (for example chemistry, biology, medicine, nursing, nutrition, dietetics, health studies, food science and technology) can be beneficial if applying for postgraduate courses.

 - Interactive skills